Housing in Lisbon, Portugal

 Adult.
 How have many Portuguese responded to the economic, political, and social situation in their country?
 Will Diana definitely be voting for socialist parties?

-Senior Citizen.
-What could or should foreigners, investors and digital nomads do?
+Senior Citizen, Retired.
+What could or should Diana Tavares and Beatriz Magrito do?
+What could or should governments, people, digital nomads and businesses do?

 Comments are closed.